Choose a process — Intercountry adoption

 Learn about the requirements and the impacts of each process.

-Adopted person receives a direct grant of citizenship through the citizenship process | Adopted person becomes a permanent resident through the immigration process | |
+| Adopted person receives a direct grant of citizenship through the citizenship process | Adopted person becomes a permanent resident through the immigration process | |

-Status at the end of the process? | Canadian citizen | Permanent resident |
+| Status at the end of the process? | Canadian citizen | Permanent resident |

-Who can apply? | An adoptive parent who is a Canadian citizen at the time of the adoption. | An adoptive parent who is a Canadian citizen; or an adoptive parent who is a permanent resident. |
+an adoptive parent who is a Canadian citizen or an adoptive parent who is a permanent resident |

-Fees | If the adopted person is:
+| Fees | If the adopted person is

 |

-If the adopted person is:
+If the adopted person is

 |

-Will the adopted person lose their foreign nationality or citizenship after the process? | In some countries, the adopted person could lose their foreign nationality or citizenship once they become a Canadian citizen.
-For more information, contact the embassy, High Commission or consulate of the country of the adopted person’s foreign nationality or citizenship. |
+| Will the adopted person lose their foreign nationality or citizenship after the process? | In some countries, the adopted person could lose their foreign nationality or citizenship once they become a Canadian citizen.
+For more information, contact the embassy, high commission or consulate of the country of the adopted person’s foreign nationality or citizenship. |

 The adopted person will not lose their foreign nationality or citizenship once they become a permanent resident of Canada. |

-Is a medical exam needed? | No. However, we recommend that adoptive parents have the child examined by a reliable doctor to know what to expect and what medical attention the child may require.
+| Is a medical exam needed? | No. However, we recommend that adoptive parents have the child examined by a reliable doctor to know what to expect and what medical attention the child may require.
 The doctor should examine the child and provide a comprehensive report to prospective adoptive parents. |

 Yes.
 Adoptive parents must provide a written statement to the visa office confirming that they have obtained information regarding the child’s medical condition.
 Learn more about medical exams. |

-What documents will be issued? | The adoptive parents will be mailed the adopted person’s certificate of Canadian citizenship.
+| What documents will be issued? | The adoptive parents will be mailed the adopted person’s certificate of Canadian citizenship.
 If the adopted person is 18 years of age or older at the time of the application, it will be sent to them instead of the adoptive parents.
-Adopted persons may apply for a Canadian passport once they have been granted citizenship. |
+Adopted people may apply for a Canadian passport once they've been granted citizenship. |

 The adopted person will be issued a permanent resident visa before they leave for Canada.
 It will be placed in the adopted person’s home country passport or travel document.
 A confirmation of permanent residence document is also issued to the adopted person.
 They will receive a permanent resident (PR) card when they arrive in Canada. |

-Learn more about the citizenship process. | Learn more about the immigration process. |
+| Learn more about the citizenship process. | Learn more about the immigration process. |

 Find adoption authorities